Kamsack: History

-The first buildings were constructed in 1904 along the north side of the Canadian National Railway Right-of-way.
+The first buildings were constructed in 1904 along the north side of the Canadian Northern Railway.
 These included a general store, drug store, pool room, hotel and post office.
 In the spring of 1905 the first school was opened in the Hallson building (named after a local businessman and town councillor).
 The village grew rapidly and by 1911 it had a population of over 500 people and was declared a town.
-The town continued to expand and by 1913 its assessment totalled C$1.2 million.
+The town continued to expand and by 1913 its property assessment totalled $1.2 million.
 In the summer of 1914 construction was started on the waterworks, sewage system and electric light plant.
 By 1921 the population was in excess of 2,000 people and the expansion of services continued to take place.

 During the depression years Kamsack suffered, as did all communities during the period, and as a result the town's population dropped to 1,800 people.
 This exodus of people was small compared to many other communities and Kamsack survived.
-During the summer of 1944 Kamsack once again faced adversity when it was hit by a tornado that is now referred to as the "Kamsack Cyclone."
-The devastation involved 400 homes and 100 businesses and caused over C$2 million damage.
+During the summer of 1944 Kamsack once again faced adversity when it was hit by a tornado that is now referred to as the "Kamsack Cyclone".
+The devastation involved 400 homes and 100 businesses and caused over $2 million damage.
 The rebuilding process began again with the help of the veterans returning from World War II.
 As it turned out, this period turned into the biggest building boom in the town's history.

 This building period included business, public and residential sections of the town.
 Water and sewer systems were extended, streets were paved and cement sidewalks were built.
-The building boom continued right up to 1961 when the census showed 2941 residents in the town.
+The building boom continued right up to 1961 when the census showed 2,941 residents in the town.
 In the 1970s Kamsack saw its business district continue to grow with the arrival of the Royal Bank, the construction of the "Kamplex" (a dual purpose hockey and curling rink) and construction began on the new hospital.